cmd-stream/base-go/README.md

 [![GoReportCard](https://goreportcard.com/badge/cmd-stream/base-go)](https://goreportcard.com/report/github.com/cmd-stream/base-go)
 [![codecov](https://codecov.io/gh/cmd-stream/base-go/graph/badge.svg?token=RXPJ6ZIPK7)](https://codecov.io/gh/cmd-stream/base-go)

-base-go serves as the foundation for building the cmd-stream-go client and server.
+base-go contains the definitions for both the client and server.

-The client delegates communication with the server to `ClientDelegate`, which handles sending commands and receiving results.
-Similarly, the server uses `ServerDelegate` to manage connections, execute commands, and send back results.
+The client delegates all communication tasks, such as sending Commands, receiving Results, and closing the connection, to the `ClientDelegate`.

+The server utilizes a configurable number of workers to manage client connections using `ServerDelegate`.